ymunemasa/data-tutorials/tutorials/hortonworks/learning-ropes-apache-nifi-tutorial-series/learning-ropes-nifi-tutorial0.md

 ### Section 0: Explore NiFi Environment Before NiFi Installation <a id="explore-nifi-environment"></a>

 You can run NiFi inside a single virtual machine or on your local computer.
 This version of the tutorial instructions are based on [Hortonworks DataFlow 2.0 GZipped](http://hortonworks.com/downloads/).
-There are 2 ways to download and install HDF 2.0: Option 1 on a Hortonworks Sandbox 2.4 Virtual Image or Option 2 on your local machine.
-HDF comes in 2 versions with only NiFi or with NiFi, Kafka, Storm, and Zookeeper.
+There are 2 ways to download and install HDF 2.0: Option 1 on a Hortonworks Sandbox 2.5 Virtual Image (via Ambari Wizard, Sandbox Shell) or Option 2 on your local machine.
+HDF comes in 2 versions with only **NiFi** or with **NiFi, Kafka, Storm, and Zookeeper**.
 For this tutorial series, you should download HDF with NiFi only.
 The necessary components are:
 - HDF 2.0 (NiFi only)
 - Internet Access